Q. Why does it sometimes take so long to get out of Black Rock City? What can be done to make it better?

 - It saves fuel.

-Q. What are you doing about lane changing during Exodus, and unfairness along Gate Road?
+Q. What are you doing about lane changing during Exodus and merge fairness along Gate Road?

 A. On Fairness: We work very, very hard to set up fair systems on Gate Road and back into BRC.
 We use mathematical modeling to ensure merge fairness, load balancing, and system stability.
 And 95% of the time, things work as planned.
 Occasionally something weird happens: